Skip to main content

 Scotland has 359 secondary schools and 359 different curriculums with different structures to meet the needs of their pupils.
 A lot of the issue with CFE and the senior phase comes from the fact that Education Scotland is in charge of the broad general education from secondary 1 to S3 and the SQA is in charge of qualifications from S4 to S6, with misalignment arising between those two phases and between assessment and the curriculum itself.

 In a sense, splitting the functions creates an onus on the curriculum body—the national curriculum agency that we have been talking about—and the qualifications agency to work together to sort that out.
-A lot of the narrowing of subject choices in S4 came from the fact that standard grades moved from 160 hours of learning over two years to 160 hours of learning over one year, and we had two bodies that did not notice that there would be timetabling issues in moving from a two-year to a one-year qualification suite.
+A lot of the narrowing of subject choices in S4 came from the fact that we moved from standard grades with 160 hours of learning over two years to national 5s with 160 hours of learning over one year, and we had two bodies that did not notice that there would be timetabling issues in moving from a two-year to a one-year qualification suite.

 Although having the regulation function existing elsewhere does not inherently sort out the issue that I have just highlighted, it does create an onus on the bodies to speak to each other and, as in Wales, to decide who will make the decisions.
 Moreover, this approach would not require the creation of a new body, because it would just go into a new Education Scotland.
 There would be the same number of national agencies—we would just be talking about where the statutory functions lay.
 In short, a new national body would be created, but it would not be an extra national body, if the recommendations of Ken Muir’s report were taken forward in the bill.